OM0126/simple-node-docker/README.md

 * Run the Node.js application inside a Docker container
 * Configure the EC2 Security Group
 * Access the application through a web browser
-* Push the project to GitHub
+* Push the project to GitHub.

 ---